 Symptoms, Effects, and Prevention

 The solid wastes (feces) of cats may contain a parasite called Toxoplasma Gondii that can cause toxoplasmosis, a rare but serious blood infection.
 The infection can also be contracted by eating infected, undercooked meat or by eating contaminated fruit or vegetables.
 If you have had cats for some time, you may have already been exposed to toxoplasmosis and developed immunity to it.
+Here’s what you need to know about toxoplasmosis during pregnancy.

 What are the symptoms of toxoplasmosis?